Golden Gate Park (Middle)

 • Wooded area west of the monument in Heroes Grove

 Dating to 1894, this garden's current beautiful state belies a turbulent political history.
 The Hagiwara family, original caretakers of the garden, were evicted and sent to an internment camp during World War II.
 Until 1952, the garden was called Oriental Tea Garden, removing the reference to its Japanese origin.
-Open daily 9:00am to 6:00pm (March-October), 9:00am to 4:45pm (November-February). $5 adult admission.
+Open daily 9:00am to 6:00pm (March-October), 9:00am to 4:45pm (November-February). $5 adult admission ($7 non-SF residents).
 Free entry before 10am Monday, Wednesday and Friday.
 415-666-3232.
 Website.

 • Entrance to the Japanese Tea Garden

-• Lake and bridge inside Japanese Tea Garden
+• Lake and Moon Bridge inside Japanese Tea Garden

 • Stone pathway across a pond in the Japanese Tea Garden